MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ::: moniker range="vs-2019"

 Want to know more about what else is new in this version?
-See our [release notes](/visualstudio/releases/2019/release-notes/).
+See the [release notes](/visualstudio/releases/2019/release-notes/).

 ::: moniker-end

 ::: moniker range=">=vs-2022"

 Want to know more about what else is new in this version?
-See our [release notes](/visualstudio/releases/2022/release-notes/).
+See the [release notes](/visualstudio/releases/2022/release-notes/).

 You can download and install a specific version from the [Visual Studio 2022 Release History](/visualstudio/releases/2022/release-history#release-dates-and-build-numbers) page.